frnsys/broca/README.md

 vecs1, vecs2 = p(docs)
 ```

-This results in two pipelines:
+This results in two pipelines which are run simultaneously when `p(docs)` is executed:

 - `HTMLCleaner() -> Cleaner() -> BoW()`
 - `HTMLCleaner() -> Cleaner() -> DCS()`